 2. How will you use the space?

 This is very important.
 Are you the entertaining type?
 Then you’ll need to make sure you have the space for friends (and their drinks).
-If you’re an aspiring chef, or just love home cooking, then you’ll want to ensure you set aside room in your budget for quality appliances.
+If you’re an aspiring chef, or just love home cooking, then you’ll want to ensure you set aside room in your budget for quality appliances and make sure your kitchen is set up so everything is easily accessible.
 If you’ve got a growing family, you might need more room than others for storage (plus bench space to get things done).
-Decide from the beginning how your kitchen space is best utilised, and use that as the basis for your new design.
+Deciding from the beginning how your kitchen space will be best utilised will lead the design of your new kitchen

 3. Choose your colours carefully.

-What kind of design are you looking for in your new kitchen?
+What kind of style are you looking for in your new kitchen?
 A minimalist, classic look, or something a little more colourful?
-Whatever colour scheme you go for, make sure to set your mind on it before you finalise your design.
+Whatever colour scheme you go for, make sure to make your decision before you finalise your design.

-If you’re not sure what kind of colours to go with, our highly skilled craftsmen can make suggestions to help you achieve a design that is as pleasing aesthetically as it is functionally.
+If you’re not sure what colours to choose, our highly skilled kitchen designers can make suggestions to help you achieve a design that is not only functional but beautiful too.

 4. How long are you planning on using the space?

 Is your kitchen renovation something you’re planning to enjoy for many years to come, or is it a way to add extra value to your home before you sell?
-If it’s the latter, you should try to choose a design that will most appeal to a wide target market, rather than opt for a more ‘niche’ look that might put potential buyers off.
-If you’re planning on using the space for many years to come, make sure you factor in changing circumstances (such as a growing family) and design your kitchen with these in mind to increase its longevity.
+If it’s the latter, you should try to choose a design that will most appeal to a wide target market, think neutral colours and timeless design.
+Opting for a more ‘niche’ look if you’re planning to sell soon might put potential buyers off.
+If you’re planning on using the space for many years to come, make sure you factor in your changing circumstances (such as a growing family) and design your kitchen with these in mind to increase its longevity.

 5. Keep your eyes open for a good deal.

 When it comes to sticking to a budget, there’s nothing better than enjoying a helping hand via cost savings.
 That’s where Kitchen Craftsmen can really help!
-For a limited time, we’re offering a Kitchen Renovation Special Offer.
+For a limited time, we’re offering a great Special Offer (click to find out more).